West Bradford Golf Course.

-The golf course itself is set in 90 acres of countryside.
+The golf course itself is set in 100 acres of countryside, which is regularly crossed by Roe Deer from nearby woodland.
 It features six par 3’s, nine par 4’s and three par 5’s.
 The shortest hole on the course is 5, a 158 yard par 3, the longest hole comes straight after at 6, a 512 yard par 5.

 The 118 year old course at West Bradford is undoubtedly one of the finest and most characterful golf courses in the West Yorkshire region.
 It was designed to offer variety to the playing golfer, and it doesn’t disappoint.
 Variety playing the course at West Bradford comes both in length of hole – long par 5’s and short par 3’s are evenly spread throughout your round, and in the type of golfing challenge offered – which varies dramatically from hole to hole, and from one green to the next.

 West Bradford is a thinking mans golf course that will challenge both long hitters and short hitters alike.
 In particular approach shots to the often sloping, always beautifully contoured greens must be well planned.
 The well tended surfaces tend to run slow uphill and fast downhill, and a poorly planned approach leaving the golfer with a difficult downhill putt can be punishing.
 That being said the course as a whole, despite its narrow fairways, is not particularly punitive for the high handicapper, and the course at West Bradford can be enjoyed by golfers of all abilities.